VadimAfonin/pirate-story/README.md

 At the moment, the game is in the process of creating the first version

 ## Installation
-1. On the main page of the project, click the green "Code" button and select "Download ZIP"
+1. Click the green "Code" button and select "Download ZIP" on the Main page of this project
-2. Вownload and extract the ZIP to a convenient location on your disk
+2. Download and extract the ZIP to a convenient location on your disk
-3. Open this folder with UnityHub
+3. Open this folder with Unity Hub

 ## License
 Assets were used in the game: